See original article (Brehm 2017): http://nl.pensoft.net/articles.php?id=11887

 Submitted / in revision

-Strutzenberger P, Brehm G, Gottsberger B, Bodner F, Seifer, CL, Fiedler, K (submitted 20 June 17) Diversification rates, host plant shifts and an updated molecular phylogeny of Andean Eois moths (Lepidoptera: Geometridae).
+Strutzenberger P, Brehm G, Gottsberger B, Bodner F, Seifer, CL, Fiedler, K (in revision) Diversification rates, host plant shifts and an updated molecular phylogeny of Andean Eois moths (Lepidoptera: Geometridae).
 PlosOne

 Wallis CIB, Brehm G, Donoso DA, Fiedler K, Homeier J, Paulsch D, Süßenbach D, Tiede Y, Brandl R, Farwig N, Bendix J (in press) Predictability of species richness and turnover in a biodiversity hotspot using remote sensing based habitat.
 Ecological Indicators.